jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 - Dirty Read does not define is the anomaly present in all four possible cases when T1 and T2 aborts and commits.
   (e.g. (T1: abort, T2: abort), (T1: commit, T2: abort), (T1: abort, T2: commit), (T1: commit, T2: commit))
 - Nonrepeatable Read and Phantom Read anomalies are defined when inserting data but not when updating and deleting.
+The anomalies are specific cases of non serializable schedule execution and sometimes they are implementation specific, meaning in some implementation os isolation like MVCC, there are no lock and dirty reads and unrepetable reads anomalies are not possible.

 Also importantly the **Serializable** level is **NOT** a serializable transaction execution.
 Serializable level is susceptible to write and read skew anomalies.

-## Where is a perfect isolation?

 Unfortunately the standard does not define perfect isolation level, one that would lead to serializable transaction execution, but a lot of database vendors have abandoned standard in this regard.
-So what is on standard defined as Serializable isolation level some call **Snapshot Isolation**, and Serializable is a serializable level is transaction execution.
+So what is on standard defined as Serializable isolation level some call **Snapshot Isolation**.

+Alternative to defining isolation levels using anomalies is to define them using the state that the client would see as the paper [Seeing is Believing](https://www.cs.cornell.edu/lorenzo/papers/Crooks17Seeing.pdf) speaks about.

 # References
-- Database Internals, Alex Petrov
 - Database System Concepts 7th edition, Avi Silberschatz, Henry F. Korth, S. Sudarshan
-- A Critique of ANSI SQL Isolation Levels, Hal Berenson, Phil Bernstein, Jim Gray, Jim Melton, Elizabeth O’Neil, Patrick O'Neil
+- [A Critique of ANSI SQL Isolation Levels](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-95-51.pdf), Hal Berenson, Phil Bernstein, Jim Gray, Jim Melton, Elizabeth O’Neil, Patrick O'Neil
-- Seeing is Believing: A Client-Centric Specification of Database Isolation, Natacha Crooks, Youer Pu, Lorenzo Alvisi, Allen Clement
+- [Seeing is Believing: A Client-Centric Specification of Database Isolation](https://www.cs.cornell.edu/lorenzo/papers/Crooks17Seeing.pdf), Natacha Crooks, Youer Pu, Lorenzo Alvisi, Allen Clement